liana-p/indie-game-store/README.md

 ## 🚀 Setup Guide

 This repository is a template, so you can download it as-is, configure it for your game, and then modify it as needed.

+All of the tools used in this template are very common and well-documented, so if you are confused about something, you can likely find the answer online.

 ### Prerequisites